Penumbral Lunar Eclipse of February 10 -11, 2017

 The Sun, Moon, and planet(s) in that House determine how pervasive the effects will be, the intensity, and what kind of attention must be given under its Influence.
 There are, of course, various additional astrological factors involved in understanding how best to deal with the emphasis or crisis – just don’t be surprised by the necessity to address these matters; nor should we underestimate the importance of properly and responsibly handling whatever the issue is, so we can move forward at the time of the Solar Eclipse.

 Keep in mind: until next Total Solar Eclipse in August 2017, the magnifying glare of the March 8, 2016, Total Solar Eclipse will be on us.
-So, even though we have a less intense Solar Eclipse coming in February, the heat is on us to keep working the Energy Influences of the House holding 18 Pisces 56.
+So, even though we have a less intense Solar Eclipse coming February 26, the heat is on us to keep working the Energy Influences of the House holding 18 Pisces 56.
 Depending upon the connections to your Sun and planets, the possibility of “massive changes” remains until the August 2017 Total Solar Eclipse.

 Note: Under a Lunar Eclipse there is greater surface tension on all fluids — land, air, sea, and bodily.
 Because one’s brain cannot expand with the added pressure TO expand, greater pressure upon our little gray cells ultimately affects our behavior.
 It is ALso more dangerous to have any operation at the time of the Full Moon (though many are born then) — the problem lies in the increased possibility of hemorrhaging after the surgery due to increased fluid pressure in the body.